agoryelov/ema-end-device/sensor interface/README.md

 In the examples folder is found a full implementation to a sensor: see examples/co_sensor.py.

+## Installation

+If pulling directly from the repo the package folders must be present in the same folder as sensor implementations.
+In the directory structure present in the repo, this means that sensors/ and unit_conversion/ must be brought into examples/.

+On a *ix system this is mostly easily done via symlinks.
+On Windows.....
+I dunno.

+(May 2021): A future goal is to have the packages in pypi or something similar so that they can be imported in the same fashion.

 ## Using the interface

 We have defined 3 levels in our hierarchy: